rajivbishwokarma/Vitis-AI-Tutorials/README.md

 1. Tested with Vitis AI 1.0

-2. Tested in hardware on ZCU102
+2. Tested in hardware on ZCU102 and ZCU104

+3. Date: 18 March 2020

+Any questions, comments or errors found - please email me directly: [Daniele Bagni](mailto:danieleb@xilinx.com)

 # Introduction